GeorgeFedoseev/DeepSpeech/README.md

 ```
 Done!
 We are now inside training docker container.

+## Define alphabet alphabet.txt
+All training samples should have transcript consisting of characters defined in `data/alphabet.txt` file.
+In this repository alphabet.txt consists of space character, dash character and russian letters.
+If sample transcriptions in dataset will contain out-of-alphabet characters then DeepSpeech will throw an error.

 ## Generate language model (using KenLM toolkit and generate_trie under the hood)
 Run python script with first parameter being some long text file from where language model will be estimated (for example some Wikipedia dump txt file)
 ```